chamthesleeptalker/earthquake-tracker/README.md

 - Stores the events (in this repo there’s a sample `earthquakes.csv` file).
 - Provides a `scrape_phivolcs.py` script to automate retrieval of new events.
 - Has a `requirements.txt` listing dependencies needed.
+- Current dash is using Flourish.
+View it here https://public.flourish.studio/visualisation/25593812

 ## 📂 Repository Structure
 - `scrape_phivolcs.py` – main Python script to fetch new earthquake data.